 Wortham Center is home to Houston Ballet and Houston Grand Opera.
 Funded entirely by the private sector during the height of the 1980s oil bust, Wortham was opened in 1987 and has since entertained audiences totaling more than five million people.
 Visit the web site

-Houston First manages and operates a number of smaller municipal facilities, including Jones Plaza (shown here), Bush Monument Park, Ray C. Fish Plaza, Root Memorial Square, Sabine Promenade and Sesquicentennial Park.
+Houston First manages and operates a number of smaller municipal facilities, including Lynn Wyatt Square (shown), Bush Monument Park, Ray C. Fish Plaza, Root Memorial Square, Sabine Promenade and Sesquicentennial Park.
 Visit the web site